Small Family CSA Farm

 I am a teacher/student and can only work during summer vacation, is this possible?

-Yes, we can work out a schedule so that you can come to work two shifts in one week for part of the summer.
+Yes, we can work out a schedule so that you can come to work two shifts in one week for part of the summer, or start earlier so that you can end earlier.
+You could also pay for the half of your share that you are not able to work for.
+Contact Jillian to work something out.

 Please do not bring your cell phones and talk on the phone during your shift.
 You can leave your cell phone in your car and talk to whoever needs attention at the end of your shift.